-WordPress Staging Environment: A Beginner’s Guide to Staging Sites
+WordPress Staging Environment: Guide to Creating a WordPress Staging Site

-When modifying a site, you need to ensure the changes made don’t affect your website negatively.
-Accidents happen, sites crash, so you’ll need a safe environment where you can test everything first before publishing it online.
+When modifying a site, you need to ensure the changes made won’t affect the website negatively.
+Accidents happen, and sites crash – you’ll need a safe environment to test everything before publishing it online.

-This tutorial will show you how to create a staging environment for developing and modifying your WordPress site securely without affecting the original site.
+This tutorial will show you how to create a staging environment for developing and modifying a WordPress site securely without affecting the original site.
 We will cover three options – using the built-in staging tool provided with our WordPress hosting, manual setup, and a plugin.

-A WordPress staging environment acts as a duplicate of your website.
-Using it, you can test any changes you plan to implement to a WordPress site, such as updating themes, plugins or completely remaking the website, without harming the main production site.
+A WordPress staging environment is a duplicate of the live website.
+It’s like a sandbox to test any changes you plan to implement to your WordPress website, such as updating themes or completely remaking the website, without harming the main production site.

 Keep in mind that a WordPress staging site is used for development purposes only and is not accessible by the public or search engines.

-Developers usually use multiple environments for the same website to ensure a site is running smoothly.
-A staging site is a bridge between the development site, where a developer writes code and performs initial testing, and the production site – the live website that the site visitors see.
+Usually, developers use multiple environments for the same website to ensure a site is running smoothly.
+A WordPress staging site is a bridge between the development website, where a developer writes code and performs initial testing, and the production site – the live website visitors see.

-However, using a WordPress staging site comes with its pros and cons, such as:
+However, a WordPress staging site comes with its advantages and disadvantages:

 - Risk-free environment.
 A safer environment to modify your site or try out major updates without risking the functionality of the live website.

 - Early prevention of errors.
-It helps discover critical issues and system crashes before the site goes live.
+Helps debug WordPress to discover critical issues and system crashes before the site goes live.

 - Flexible setup.
 It’s possible to set it up locally or online, depending on your preferences.